knowledge-computing/sigspatial-cup-2024/README.md

 The goal is to optimize the placement of EV charging stations.
 Our UMN-UL team proposes an approach that analyzes traffic demands and leverages point-of-interest contextual embeddings using a language model to predict EV registration rates per census block.

-## 0. Downloading provided datasets from GISCUP and publicly available dataset
+## 0. Preparing publicly available and provided datasets
 - Datasets
   - Census block shapefile for Georgia (GA) `./data/GA_cb_2018_13_bg_500k`